VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 - No longer only uses port 80 so less problems with WordPress servers that cannot curl call on custom ports.
 - Also added in ability for rollover servers, but no need for now.
 - Some minor fixes to miner.
-- On server side can spool from instances if there is an outage on the VY256 miner.
+- On server side can spool from instances if there is an outage on the VidYen Webminer.
 - Threshold raffle had header updates.
 - Executive decision to support MoneroOcean as only supported miner for VY256 due to issues with other pools.
 (In theory its still possible to use other pools, but you need to run your own server and the code is open source on our Github)

 = 1.4.10 =

-- Another VY256 miner update.
+- Another VidYen Webminer update.
 NOW with CPU control!
 - Also fancy graphical interface update.
 The old version still exists under vyps-256-debug shortcode.

 = 1.4.9 =